mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 17 November 2025 or as the situation changes.

-- Warning no longer in force: River Avon at Twyning
-- The Flood Warning has now been removed.
-However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 <!-- flood_marker ends -->